jnlee4838/ESP32_KSZ8863RLL_Dual_Ethernet/README.md

 ### International

-* Aliexpress: Not yet
+* buyKorea: Not yet

-* Amazon: Not yet
+* ebay.com: Not yet

 ## Preparation